RomanBelkov/XZ.NET/README.md

 **XZ.NET is a .NET wrapper for liblzma.dll**

 ## License ##
-Licensed under GNU General Public License 3.0 or later.
-Some rights reserved.
+Licensed under MIT license.
 See LICENSE, AUTHORS.

 This project uses a public domain compression library liblzma from XZ Utils and build tools for Windows (MinGW-w64), which were used by creators of XZ Utils.
 See LICENSE-Notices for information.